By-Laws of Staff Council

 Staff Communications and Engagement Committee

-This committee will welcome new staff to Champlain, educate them about Staff Council, and inform them of opportunities to get more involved.
+This Committee will welcome new staff to Champlain, educate them about Staff Council, and inform them of opportunities to get more involved.
 This committee will collaborate with the other committees of Staff Council and The People Center as well as foster an environment that enhances engagement and collaboration throughout campus.
-Specific duties will include (but are not limited to): Overseeing the New Staff Ambassador Program; conducting the Staff Council segment at new employee orientations (as needed); assisting in keeping resource guides and web pages for staff up to date and relevant {example: The Guide for All Employees; assisting Staff Council in keeping their web pages up to date and the Staff Council blog active and assisting with other communications as needed; assisting in the call for nominations and selection of the Staff Council Award; other staff recognition initiatives; creating the annual Staff Council Nominating Committee to conduct the nominating process (per the Staff Council Bylaws) for open Staff Council positions.}
+Specific duties will include (but are not limited to): Overseeing the Staff Ambassador Program; conducting the Staff Council segment at new employee orientations (as needed); assisting in keeping resource guides and web pages for staff up to date and relevant {example: The Guide for All Employees; assisting Staff Council in keeping their web pages up to date and the Staff Council blog active and assisting with other communications as needed; assisting in the call for nominations and selection of the Staff Council Award; other staff recognition initiatives; creating the annual Staff Council Nominating Committee to conduct the nominating process (per the Staff Council Bylaws) for open Staff Council positions.}

 Staff Diversity, Equity, Inclusion, and Belonging Committee

-This committee is responsible for coordinating and guiding the Staff Council's work on the topics of diversity, equity, inclusion, and belonging on campus - particularly as they affect Champlain College staff members.
+This Committee is responsible for coordinating and guiding the Staff Council's work on the topics of diversity, equity, inclusion, and belonging on campus - particularly as they affect Champlain College staff members.
 In this role, they are responsible for both coordinating ongoing projects and providing support during individual incidents or situations that affect the Champlain College community.
-The committee will work to establish and maintain connections with existing and emergent committees/councils/working groups created by staff, faculty, or students at the departmental or divisional level across campus that focus on topics of diversity, equity, inclusion, and belonging.
+The Committee will work to establish and maintain connections with existing and emergent committees/councils/working groups created by staff, faculty, or students at the departmental or divisional level across campus that focus on topics of diversity, equity, inclusion, and belonging.

 Staff Networking Committee